Blackymas/NSPanel_HA_Blueprint/docs/howto.md

-# Introduction
+# How-to

 In this document, we collect important information, tips, and solutions related to various topics noticed over time.
 This is a community-driven resource, and we encourage everyone to contribute their knowledge.

 ## Community Contribution

 If you have a solution or tip to share, please contribute!
 Your knowledge can significantly help others in the community.
 You can write a short message with your findings, and we'll include it here.

 # Topics and Solutions
 Below are the topics covered in this document, each with relevant tips and solutions.